top of page

 So do you need both of these features?
 Or is just one okay?
 What if your teletherapy platform doesn't have either one?

 Think of it this way– if screen sharing is the pie, mouse control is the whipped topping.
-Mouse control makes screen sharing more versatile.
+Mouse control makes screen sharing better.
 But just as no one ever needs dessert (although that's debatable 😉), you don't need either one to do effective teletherapy.
 They just make therapy a little sweeter... for some students.

 If you're not able to give students remote mouse control (or you're choosing not to), don't worry!
 There are still tons of engaging teletherapy activities that you can use.